1havran/es2esm/README.md

 7. All files are taken by Splunk Universal Forwarder and are indexed by Splunk Indexer.
 8. Event replay is performed by the 'upstream\_eventreplay.py'
 9. It searches through the received\_logs.log and compares it with existing alerts via REST API.
-10. There should be two unique identifier, one from Search Head, one from upstream provider.
+10. It compares existing results in each Alert against received logs.
-11. If there is no identifier from the upstream provider, then the eventreplay is executed.
+11. If there is no match from the upstream provider (received logs), then the eventreplay is executed to replay missing event.
-12. Alerts contain all data and it is not needed to reschedule search again.
+12. Alerts contain all data and it is not needed to reschedule the search again.
 13. The alert data is received over REST API and replayed towards the Receiver.
 14. Receiver may choose to accept it or missed it (see 6.)